charliettaylor/rose-pine-gitui/readme.md

 ## Contributing

 Feel free to suggest tweaks to the color usage or any GitUI components that I missed!
-Modify `template.json` using Rosé Pine variables, then build variants:
+Modify `template.ron` using Rosé Pine variables, then build variants:

 ```sh
 npx @rose-pine/build@latest